eclipse-edc/Connector/.github/ISSUE_TEMPLATE/feature_request.md

 # Feature Request

-_If you have an idea or an improvement for this project that should be discussed first, please feel free to open up a [discussion](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/discussions/categories/ideas)._
+_If you are missing a feature or have an idea how to improve this project that should first be discussed, please feel free to open up a [discussion](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/discussions/categories/ideas)._

-## What Area Will This Influence?
+## Which Areas Would Be Affected?
 _e.g., DPF, CI, build, transfer, etc._

-## Why Is the Feature Wanted?
+## Why Is the Feature Desired?
 _Are there any requirements?_

 ## Solution Proposal